brendanmichaelconnors/TESAsamSim/README.md

 ### Summary
 This repository contains the necessary files to run stochastic closed-loop simulations parameterized with Pacific salmon stock-recruitment data.
-The principal function, `genericRecoverySimulator()`, is intended to simulate the population dynamics for Pacific salmon and then evaluate the performance of different management procedures (broadly a mix of harvest control rules and assessment methods) across operating models representing distinct ecological hypotheses.
+The principal function, `genericRecoverySimulator()`, is intended to simulate the population dynamics for multiple populations of Pacific salmon and then evaluate the performance of different management procedures (broadly a mix of harvest control rules and assessment methods) across operating models representing distinct ecological hypotheses.
 A suite of performance metrics are generated that allow analysts to evaluate different management procedures ability to achieve multiple, interacting conservation- and catch-based objectives.
 In short, the model is intended to provide a framework for the quantitative component of a management strategy evaluation.
 This simulation model is a more generic, simplifed version of 'samSim' initially developed to evaluate recovery strategies applied to Fraser River sockeye and Nass chum salmon.

 The focal unit of the simulated dynamics are conservation units (CUs) - genetically distinct aggregates of one or more spawning populations that are unlikely to recolonize in the event of extirpation.
 Under Canada's Wild Salmon Policy these will be the target of future rebuilding strategies.
 Thus the `TESAsamSim` package (and the original `samSim` package) are well suited for evaluating management procedures for CUs in a mixed-stock context, but should not be used to evaluate the dynamics of subpopulations within CUs and should only be used to evaluate multiple management units (distinct aggregates of CUs managed quasi-independently) with care.

 A summary of relevant files and how to run a simulation are provided below.
 Most functions contain relatively detailed documentation (and sometimes functioning examples).
 Details on the operating model (biological dynamics and fishery interactions) and the management procedures (harvest control rule and assessment process) will be provided in a vignette to come.

-### Changes from samSim package

-1) Removing species-specific code references.
-Life history types will be specified through new fields in the CUPars.csv input file (e.g., firstAgeRec, maxAgeRec, obsBYlag)
-2) Removing performance measures specific to the TAM harvest control rule option used for Fraser sockeye
-3) Adding a new SR model option that includes a marine survival co-variate (needed in the short-term for Interior Fraser Coho)
-4) Adding performance measures needed to calculate LRPs

-* Note that the following documentation is from the original samSim package.
-It has not yet been updated for this LRP branch.
-Examples will not work at present.
+The following documentation is adapted from that for the `samSim` package.

 [After installing the package development prerequisites](https://support.rstudio.com/hc/en-us/articles/200486498) install `samSim` with: